 The planned wind farm sites are not adjacent to residential areas and are currently predominantly in agricultural and peat production use.
 High-quality wind conditions, distance to residential areas and compatibility with existing land use purposes make Möksy and Louhukangas sites a suitable area for wind power production.

 A partial land use plan has been prepared for the project and the plan was accepted by the city of Alajärvi in 2015.
-The plan allows for constructing up to 42 wind turbines with tip heights up to 220m.
 An extensive Environmental Impact Assessment (EIA) has also been prepared for the sites in 2014.

 The parallel use of the wind farm area for example in recreational and berry picking purposes will be allowed also after the wind farm has been commissioned.

-Construction is planned to be commenced during 2021 and the project is expected to start generating power during 2023.
+Construction has begun in summer 2021 and the project is expected to start generating power during 2023.

 Ilmatar Service Oy, a subsidiary of Ilmatar Energy, will take over the wind farm’s technical and commercial management once the project has been commissioned.